pagkly/Zed/Investopedia3/Operating Margin.md

 Operating margin should only be used to compare companies that operate in the same industry and, ideally, have similar business models and annual sales.
 Companies in different industries with wildly different business models have very different operating margins, so comparing them would be meaningless.
 It would not be an apples-to-apples comparison.

-To make it easier to compare profitability between companies and industries, many analysts use a profitability ratio that eliminates the effects of financing, accounting, and tax policies: [earnings before interest, taxes, depreciation, and amortization](https://www.investopedia.com/terms/e/ebitda.asp) (EBITDA).
+To make it easier to compare profitability between companies and industries, many analysts use a profitability ratio that eliminates the effects of financing, accounting, and tax policies: [[earnings before interest, taxes, depreciation, and amortization]](https://www.investopedia.com/terms/e/ebitda.asp) (EBITDA).
 For example, by adding back depreciation, the operating margins of big manufacturing firms and heavy industrial companies are more comparable.

-EBITDA is sometimes used as a proxy for [operating cash flow](https://www.investopedia.com/terms/o/operatingcashflow.asp), because it excludes non-cash expenses, such as depreciation.
+EBITDA is sometimes used as a proxy for [[operating cash flow]](https://www.investopedia.com/terms/o/operatingcashflow.asp), because it excludes non-cash expenses, such as depreciation.
 However, EBITDA does not equal cash flow.
-This is because it does not adjust for any increase in [working capital](https://www.investopedia.com/terms/w/workingcapital.asp) or account for capital expenditure that is needed to support production and maintain a company’s asset base—as operating cash flow does.
+This is because it does not adjust for any increase in [[working capital]](https://www.investopedia.com/terms/w/workingcapital.asp) or account for capital expenditure that is needed to support production and maintain a company’s asset base—as operating cash flow does.

 ## Other Profit Margins

 By comparing earnings before interest and taxes (EBIT) to sales, operating profit margins show how successful a company's management has been at generating income from the operation of the business.
 There are several other margin calculations that businesses and analysts can employ to get slightly different insights into a firm's profitability.

-The [gross margin](https://www.investopedia.com/terms/g/grossmargin.asp) tells us how much profit a company makes on its cost of sales, or cost of goods sold.
+The [[gross margin]](https://www.investopedia.com/terms/g/grossmargin.asp) tells us how much profit a company makes on its cost of sales, or cost of goods sold.
 In other words, it indicates how efficiently management uses labor and supplies in the production process.

 [Net margin](https://www.investopedia.com/terms/n/net_margin.asp) considers the net profits generated from all segments of a business accounting for all costs and accounting items incurred, including taxes and depreciation.
 In other words, this ratio compares net income with sales.
 It comes as close as possible to summing up in a single figure how effectively the managers are running a business.